WHAT IS GUILT

 But forgetting IS a valid method for reducing guilt.
 This may include Forgetting by Passage of Time, Forgetting by Ritual Release Techniques, and Forgetting by Hypnosis.

-1. Forgetting with Passage of Time.
+1. Forgetting by Passage of Time.
 Every person forgets.
 Studies have shown that 50 percent of the minor unimportant facts are forgotten in 1 hour and 70% are forgotten in 24 hours.
 Emotional matters take much longer.
 About 50 percent of people are able to get over a romantic encounter after 5 weeks.
 But 10 percent have significant feelings after 5 months.

 For the less emotional guilt triggers, this is a good process.
 Just wait it out.
 For the more emotional or more memorable encounters other methods discussed in paragraphs C and D may be more effective.

-2. Forgetting using the Ritual Release Technique.
+2. Forgetting by using the Ritual Release Technique.
 This is where a particular memory is converted into a mental snapshot in your mind.
 Then the mental snapshot is consciously set on fire or destroyed.
 Quorvita was unable to locate any credible scientific studies that support or reject this technique.

-3. Forgetting using drugs.
+3. Forgetting by using drugs.
 This is not recommended.
 If this treatment is used, it must be under close supervision by qualified medical doctors.
 There have been reports of delayed neurotic episodes years later with certain drugs.

-4. Forgetting using Hypnosis.
+4. Forgetting by using Hypnosis.
 Hypnosis has been used repeatedly to help people remember traumatic events that were being suppressed.
 It suggests that the opposite might be true, i.e., it can be used to help people forget.
 That issue was addressed in studies published in a 2008 article in Scientific American.
 The results were mixed but show that hypnosis can be used to influence brain activity.
 Other studies find that it may be more effective on short term memories but not so much on long term memories.

 Quorvita could not locate any scientific studies that investigates the next necessary link.
 That is, whether forgetting an event using hypnosis also reduces guilt associated with that event.